aussieanna/aussieanna/README.md

 ### Hi there 👋
 I am a data analyst/epidemiologist based in Australia.

-- :thumbsup: I’m currently working on the Australian Burden of Disease Study and COVID-19 :mask:
+- :thumbsup: I’m currently working on the Australian COVID-19 linked data asset :mask:
 - 🌱 I’m currently learning to code and produce visualisations using R
 - 💬 Ask me about:
   - COVID-19